indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   Combined with the introduction of :py:meth:`starlark_tugger.FileContent.__init__`, it is now possible to add arbitrary file-based or string-based files to a :py:class:`starlark_tugger.FileManifest`.
+* The new :py:meth:`starlark_tugger.FileManifest.get_file` method can be used to retrieve a :py:class:`starlark_tugger.FileContent` from a path in :py:class:`starlark_tugger.FileManifest`.
+Combined with other existing methods, this enables you to mutate entries within a :py:class:`starlark_tugger.FileManifest`.
 * Starlark now has a :py:class:`starlark_tugger.AppleUniversalBinary` type that can be used to construct *universal*/*fat*/*multi-architecture* Mach-O binaries, the binary executable format used by Apple operating systems.